2025 Core Web Vitals Checklist for Shopify (Free): 10 Quick Fixes That Boost Conversions (No Apps Needed)

 height: section.settings.hero.height }}

-2) Responsive images and modern formats automatically
+2) Responsive images and automatic modern formats

-generate variants and serve WebP/AVIF when the browser supports it.
+image_url and image_tag generate variants and serve WebP/AVIF when the browser supports it.

 {{ product.featured_image | image_url: width: 1200 | image_tag: